vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ![image](/assets/2023-09-20/010.png)

-## Creating a new list in PBHO
+## Create a new list in PBHO

 In PBHO, we create an empty list.
 We will write our sensor data to this list.

 We add columns that correspond to the nodes of our sensor data.
+For our `PowerConsumption` node, we will use a boolean that says if the air conditioner is actively cooling or not.

 ![image](/assets/2023-09-20/020.png)

-## Creating a data source for our PBHO list
+## Create a data source for our PBHO list

 In Peakboard Designer, we add a new PBHO list data source.
 Our Peakboard Box will use this data source to read from our PBHO list.